Chapter 9: Misconduct, Performance Improvement Counseling, and Disciplinary Action

 The orientation period for new staff members is particularly important.
 The department uses this time to establish guidelines and expectations, and the staff member uses the time to demonstrate competence regarding job duties.
 If job performance during orientation is unsatisfactory, supervisors will give the staff member oral or written notice of the deficiency and explain how the performance needs to improve in order to continue employment.
 Supervisors may also elect to extend the orientation period, to provide additional training, or time to evaluate whether the individual will be able to meet expectations.

-A staff member may be terminated without further notice during the orientation period if he or she fails to meet performance expectations.
-During the orientation period an employee does not have access to the standard grievance procedure to appeal a disciplinary action or termination, but may access the discrimination grievance procedure (see Chapter Eleven).
+A staff member may be terminated without further notice during the orientation period if they fail to meet performance expectations.
+During the orientation period an employee does not have access to the complaint resolution procedure to appeal a disciplinary action or termination, with the exception of complaints involving discrimination (see Chapter Eleven).

 After the orientation period

 Problems in performance or conduct that arise after the orientation period can occur at any point in an employee's career.
 Sometimes they are due to new tasks or changes in work routine or are the result of personal problems an employee may be experiencing.
 Raising issues and exploring solutions is the responsibility of both supervisors and employees.
 When a supervisor notices a performance issue, it is expected that they will bring the issue to the attention of the employee in a respectful and timely manner.
 Discussion with the staff member should always be the first step.
-After the discussion, an informal counseling note or memo should be created to identify the problem and the agreed upon solution.
-This memo will not be placed in the employee's file unless the problems continue and discipline moves to the written notice stage.
+After the discussion, a performance counseling note or memo should be created to identify the problem and the agreed upon solution.
+Managers, in conjunction with Human Resources, will assess the severity of each infraction.
+While a progressive disciplinary system has been outlined to improve performance and conduct, some behaviors may warrant skipping disciplinary levels, including the decisions for immediate termination.
 The employee should sign the memo and receive a copy.
+A copy will also be retained by the supervisor, and in the employee’s personnel file.

 - Excessive occurrences of absence, tardiness, or requests to leave early that are not due to an FMLA approved health condition